kyma-project/api-gateway/docs/user/tutorials/01-54-secure-workload-extauth-authorization-code-flow.md

 ```
 <!-- tabs:end -->

-See the following example of a sample HTTPBin Deployment exposed by an APIRule with extAuth authorizer:
+See the following example APIRule with **extAuth** authorizer that exposes the sample HTTPBin Deployment:

 1. Create the `httpbin-system` namespace and deploy a sample HTTPBin Deployment.